 After 37 years of clinical work in Houston, here is my honest answer.
 The work done in residential is real, but it happens in a protected setting.
 The test is what happens when real life returns.
 Continuing care is the difference between a recovery that survives contact with daily life and one that does not.
 This guide explains what it is, why the post-discharge window matters, and what a strong plan includes.

-Why the Months After Discharge Are the Riskiest
+Why Are the Months After Discharge the Riskiest?

 • Structure drops suddenly.
 Residential provides round-the-clock support; home does not.
 That gap is where relapse often happens.